39zde/factor/README.md

 ![Logo](./src-tauri/icons/Wide310x150Logo.png)

-An invoicing application built with TypeScript:React on top of IndexDB packaged with Tauri[^1]
+An invoicing application built with TypeScript:React on top of IndexDB packaged with Tauri v2[^1]

 ## Status
 The most important step is already done, which is the Table Component in in `./src/comps/Table`.